Bug report #20601

 Case 1 is the only doubt I have, maybe more user friendly to list is and resolve data source identity in the code, but this is much more work, so for now I'll probably stick to this implementation.

-#7 Updated by Alister Hood almost 6 years ago
+#7 Updated by Alister Hood about 6 years ago

 I don't think case 1 is desirable.